bikdm12/rodeo2/README.md

+# Modified RODEO 2
+This is modified version of the original [RODEO2](https://github.com/the-mitchell-lab/rodeo2).
+This version has one additional feature: it can process locally stored genomic genbank files instead of downloading them from NCBI.
+Files must be named with protein accessions and have ".gbk" extension.

+## Usage
+By default genomic files are downloaded from NCBI just as in the original RODEO 2.
+To work with locally stored files a directory containing those files need to be specified:

+`python rodeo_main.py -d gbk_dir/ query`
+or
+`python rodeo_main.py --input_dir gbk_dir/ query`

+In this case directory gbk_dir/ must contain file query.gbk

 # RODEO 2
 Welcome to the new RODEO!
 Exhaustive documentation on how RODEO2 should be used can be found on the [RODEO website.](www.ripprodeo.org) The explanation below is a brief summary of how to use RODEO.
 Please report any bugs either via GitHub or by contacting the developers directly.